alimostafaeiorg/subfinder_everyday/README.md

 To provide input to the tool so that it searches for the target address you want, use the command: `nano subfinder_everyday.py` and change the value of `target_domain = "example.com"` on the last line.<img width="853" alt="Screenshot 2024-10-16 at 11 16 26 AM" src="https://github.com/user-attachments/assets/afd60430-605e-42df-a879-62726aead05a">

+When you run the tool for the first time, make sure to run it at least twice so that all subdomains are fully collected from Subfinder.
+Keep running it until the tool no longer returns any new subdomains.
+After that, you can run the tool again tomorrow, and it will show you only the actual new subdomains.

 Run the tool :‌
   python3 subfinder_everyday.py